-The nominal Continuous Summer Static Line Capacity at Design Voltage for the Project is approximately 1080 MVA.
+The nominal Continuous Summer Static Line Capacity at Design Voltage for the Project is 1080 MVA.

-Type and Composition of Structures
+Type and composition of Structures

-Lone Star proposes to construct the Project primarily using self-supporting, single-circuit concrete monopole structures.
-Alternative structure types, such as guyed dead-end monopole structures or single self-supported monopoles, may be used due to engineering constraints, such as crossing obstructions, turning large angles, or other constraints.
+The Project will be constructed primarily using self-supporting, single-circuit concrete monopole structures.
+Alternative structure types, such as concrete guyed dead-end monopole structures, may be used outside of Lone Star's Reata Station and the Roadrunner Crossing Wind Collector Station.